A GDPR & Data Protection Advisory Note.

 Real-Time Bidding (RTB) is a set of technologies and practices used in programmatic advertising.
 It has evolved and grown rapidly in recent years and is underpinned by advertising technology (AdTech), allowing advertisers to compete for available digital advertising space in milliseconds, placing billions of online adverts on webpages and apps in the UK every day by automated means.

-In practice, this means that when you visit a website, some of the ads you see have been specifically selected for you.
+In practice, this means that when you visit a website, some of the ads you see have been specifically selected for you using real-time bidding.
 As the site was loading, the website publisher auctioned a space on the page you are viewing, and an advertiser bought it because it specifically wants to reach people like you.
 The process can involve many companies and happens in milliseconds.